-- 20 Provide the remaining configuration information as the wizard prompts you for it.
-(The actual number of configuration pages you must provide input for depends on the prompt level that you chose.)
-For more information, see "Install and Configure SAS Interactively" on page 87. - 21 When you see the Deployment Summary page, the deployment wizard has finished collecting configuration input.
-This is the last opportunity to go back and change any information you have provided in previous pages before the wizard begins writing to your system.
+- 20. Provide the remaining configuration information as the wizard prompts you for it.
+(The actual number of configuration pages that you must provide input for depends on the prompt level that you chose.)
+For more information, see Step 9 on page 99 in the topic, "Install and Configure SAS Interactively." - 21.
+When you see the Deployment Summary page, the deployment wizard has finished collecting configuration input.
+This is the last opportunity to go back and change any information that you have provided in previous pages before the wizard begins writing to your system.

-- □ Select Start to begin writing the configuration to the current machine. - □ Select Back to navigate to earlier wizard pages to change configuration information previously entered. - □ Select Cancel to terminate the wizard session.
+- Select Start to begin writing the configuration to the current machine. - Select Back to navigate to earlier wizard pages to change configuration information previously entered. - Select Cancel to terminate the wizard session.
 Note that you will lose configuration information previously entered.